 “We always want the analyst here”, says Dr Karafili.
 “The analyst is the person who has the knowledge and it’s their experience that directs them.
 The explainability provided by the argumentation framework means that they can check the system’s preferences and decide which rules are stronger than others.”

 “The aim is for the tool to explain to the analyst why certain decisions were made, and permit the analyst to say ‘no, I don’t agree with how this decision was made, change it and give me another result’.
 In this event, the tool will also provide the analyst with insights into new paths for investigation.”

-The use of argumentation-based AI also has promising applications in healthcare.
-These are being pursued under the auspices of ROAD2H, a £1.5m EPSRC-funded research project led by Imperial researchers, including Professor Lord Ara Darzi in the Faculty of Medicine and Professor Toni, in collaboration with researchers at King’s College London, the University of Belgrade in Serbia and the China National Health Development Research Centre.
+Healthcare AI is another area in which argumentation has promising applications, and these are being pursued by ROAD2H, an EPSRC-funded research project led by Imperial researchers, including Professor Lord Ara Darzi in the Faculty of Medicine and Professor Toni, in collaboration with researchers at King’s College London, the University of Belgrade in Serbia and the China National Health Development Research Centre.